AliZia3/Piraten-Kapern/logbook.md

 -   Completed full OOP code

 Jan 25, 2023
+-   Worked on the combo points feature and combo player strategy

+Jan 26, 2023
 -   Worked on and finished the combo points feature and combo player strategy